 - Scheduling and attending all recommended medical and dental appointments.

 Self-management support is among the core elements of chronic disease management.
 Your dietitian, nurse, and experts can work with you on strategies that work for you, but while your healthcare team is there for regular appointments and at other times, they are not available 24/7.

 A digital nurse, such as Lark, can help with diabetes management in men.
 Your Lark nurse is at your fingertips all day, every day, to provide that extra encouragement to get active, remind you to take your meds, or cheer when your blood sugar levels have been in check recently.
 The Diabetes Management Program steps in with recommendations for when your blood sugar gets to low, and tells you which appointments are suggested for people with diabetes.

 Understand Your Treatment Options

 You can support optimal health when you understand your treatment options, which allows you to be proactive and in control.
 Ideally, select a doctor and other care team members who are knowledgeable and available to answer your questions.
 As you monitor your blood sugar levels, you can feel empowered by seeing the control you have over them, and confident that you can continue to take the necessary steps to stay healthy.

 Also ask your healthcare team what additional support is available.
 You may be entitled to reimbursement for participating in instructional programs with initial and ongoing support, for example.
 You might also be eligible to use programs such as Lark, which is a health coach available 24/7 on your smartphone.
-Check for the signs of diabetes, and take action - it’s in your hands.
+Check for the signs of being at risk for diabetes, and take action – it’s in your hands.